muratk5n/thirdwave/en/README.md

 ---

-Certain H2 setups can generate heat as a *by-product*, fuel-cells, LOHC dehydrogenation process...
+Certain H2 setups can generate heat as a by-product, fuel-cells, LOHC dehydrogenation process...
 One demo setup shows liquid carrier dehyd heating an entire swimming pool.

 ---